eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Example: `P10D`
 Default value: `P10D`

-Variable: `VERIFIER_AUTHORIZATIONREQUESTSCHEME`
+Variable: `VERIFIER_AUTHORIZATIONREQUESTURI`
-Description: The Authorization Request Scheme to be used for the QR code generation process.
+Description: The Authorization Request Uri to be used when generating an Authorization Request.
-Example: `eudi-openid4vp`
+Example: `eudi-openid4vp://`
-Default value: `eudi-openid4vp`
+Default value: `eudi-openid4vp://`

 Variable: `VERIFIER_CLIENTMETADATA_RESPONSEENCRYPTION_ALGORITHM`
 Description: Algorithm that verifier is advertising and supports for authorization response encryption